peppermintbird/0-to-silicon-event-1/README.md

 <div align="center">
   <h2> Event 1 — Neuroscience foundations for neuromorphic computation </h2>
-  <h6>The purpose of this material is to understand the minimal biological principles that make event-driven neural computation possible.
+  <h6>The purpose of this material is to understand the minimal biological principles that make event-driven neural computation possible, focusing on dynamic systems.
 And yes, the pulsing brain emoji also hurts my eyes.</h6>
 </div>

 ### Overview